-Werner Erhard, the founder of the est Training, is the source of the concept (he would call it a “context”) of “a world that works for everyone” and of many other abstractions that have worked their way into our language.
+Werner Erhard, the founder of the est Training, is the source of the idea (he would call it a “context”) of “a world that works for everyone” and of many other abstractions that have worked their way into our language.
+(1)

 One of these is “making a difference” and there isn’t a greater difference we can make than creating the world Werner envisioned.

 I’d like to examine that context briefly here because the Reval is nearing and, after it occurs, we’ll be collectively starting the work that Werner envisioned more than thirty years ago, building Nova Earth, a world that works for everyone.